 First and foremost, we can make it ourselves using waste flora for the mash, and use waste biomass to fuel the process.

 Secondly, the many safety advantages of cooking with alcohol that make it such an attractive fuel for use aboard ship also make it ideal in any tiny enclosed space.
-Amazingly, the byproducts of burning pure grain alcohol are oxygen and water; so there’s nothing to worry about in the way of noxious or toxic by-products of combustion.
+Amazingly, the byproducts of burning pure grain alcohol are water vapor and carbon dioxide; so there’s nothing to worry about in the way of noxious or toxic by-products of combustion.
 This is huge, since the simple act of firing up a propane or gas burner in a small space without adequate ventilation is asking for trouble.

 Another nice feature of alcohol fuel is that once ignited, it can be easily extinguished with water.
 So, in the highly unlikely event that spilled alcohol catches fire, a little water is all that’s needed to put it out.
 Try doing that with a gasoline, diesel, propane or natural gas fueled fire (actually don’t, that would be bad).